 So before you start your outsourcing journey, consider these common mistakes that every business owner should avoid at all cost.

 - Too much excitement.
 Some businesses are too eager to offload their work to their outsourcing partner without first understanding the intricacies of the relationship.
 Jumping in too quickly could lead to a disaster so take it slow before entrusting the whole project to a third party without having the appropriate requirements gathering and process mapping with your outsourcing partner first.

 - Failing to provide guidance.
 You want to hire an outsourcing partner who has experience and the technical skills to get the work done.
-But you can’t just dump the work without explaining what you want to be done or what your goals are.
-Take the time to create guidelines, procedures, and rules to be implemented for any outsourced work.
+But you can’t just dump the work without explaining what you want done or what your goals are.
+Take the time to create guidelines, procedures and rules to be implemented for any outsourced work.
 And don’t forget to put them into writing.
-Much like anything else in life- the better the quality of input, the higher the value of output.
+Much like anything else in life- the better quality of input, the higher value of output.

 - Dealing with your customers.
 Don’t let people who are not familiar with your business handle the sensitive task of resolving complaints or dealing with customer problems without first providing the appropriate knowledge and training.
 Your customers expect and deserve a personal touch from people who know about the business.
 If you expect to outsource client communication, you need to ensure that you have worked with your partner to build and familiarize them on your appropriate operating procedure and escalation channels.

 - Working with non-English speakers.
 Imagine having a non-English speaker transcribe a video or an audio in English.
 You can only expect errors and misspellings due to the gap in communication.
 Outsourcing in the Philippines has become popular because aside from having a diverse range of skill sets, Filipinos are also good English speakers.